The physics major requires a minimum of 57 credit hours.

 Prerequisite: PHYS 213 or PHYS 222

 Extensive exploration of models of light, fundamental particles, and how they interact, starting with Newton and continuing through to Bohr.
 The modeling-centered, inquiry-based workshop format — integrated laboratory and lecture — emphasizes experiment, data collection and analysis, problem solving, and cooperative learning in both small and large groups.
 Three two-hour sessions per week.
 Offered spring semester.

 Prerequisite: PHYS 212.
 Co-requisite: MATH 233.

 Particle and rigid body dynamics, moving coordinate systems, rotating bodies, variational principles, Lagrangian and Hamiltonian approaches, small oscillations, planetary orbits, Kepler’s Laws of planetary motion.
-Offered spring semester.
+Offered fall semester.

 Prerequisite: PHYS 309, MATH 233, MATH 366.

 A study of the principles of quantum mechanics and applications, operators, differential equations of quantum mechanics, particle in a box, harmonic oscillator, one-electron atoms, barrier potentials, tunneling.
 Offered spring semester.
 This course has been approved as an Honors qualified course.

 Improves and develops understanding of physics concepts, and applies them to molecular and cellular biological systems.
 Concepts and principles from thermodynamics, statistical mechanics, and electricity will be applied to systems such as bacteria, cell membranes, vascular networks, and biological molecules (RNA, DNA, and proteins including enzymes).
 For biology and biochemistry students who seek to learn more about the application of physics concepts and principles in biological systems, as well as for physics students interested in thinking more about cells and biological molecules.